bksutherland/GreenTechHackathon/batterylessbiketaillight.md

   <li>Applesauce container (I discovered this is the right size to clip on to the tuna can, with striated lines in the plastic to scatter light)</li>
   <li><a href="https://www.adafruit.com/product/589">Small protoboard</a> or cut a large one</li>
   <li>TP4056 USB recharger (about twenty cents new) or you can recover them free as ewaste from discarded battery banks, power blocks or vaping units.
 Be careful obviously not to pierce old lithium ion batteries during disassembly - do it outside!</li>
-  <li>1N4004 Schottky diode or similar - the cutoff voltage of the TP4056 charger is 4.2V.
+  <li>2 x 1N4004 Schottky diode or similar - the cutoff voltage of the TP4056 charger is 4.2V.
 By inserting a Schottky diode in the circuit that takes 0.4V we arrive at the cutoff voltage required by the hybrid supercapacitor - 3.8V </li>
   <li><a href="https://www.eaton.com/content/dam/eaton/products/electronic-components/resources/data-sheet/eaton-supercapacitor-hybrid-cylindrical-cells-data-sheet.pdf"
 >Eaton 220F hybrid supercapacitor</a> (HSL variety, good to - 25C)</li>
   <li>blinking red LEDs, 3V</li>
 </ul>
 <h1 id="assembly">Assembly</h1>
 <p>
-This shows the board, where the hybrid supercapacitor is charged by the TP4056 via a diode.
-Ordinary lithium ion batteries charge between 3.7V and 4.2V, the hybrid supercapacitors go between 2.2V and 3.8V.
-Like in the public radio project, the diode reduces the 4.2V to about 3.9V so the USB charger only fills the hybrid supercapacitor until it is full then the blue light showing finished blinks on.
-As supercapacitors charge much faster than batteries, this will become "full" much faster, an added benefit -- fast charging!</p>
+This shows the board, where the hybrid supercapacitor voltage is reduced by a diode to the target voltage of the blinking LEDs</p>

 <center><img src="biketailcircuit.png" width="1024"></center>
 <p>[Click the image below to view the video]</p>
 <center><a href="https://youtu.be/3hVyfMZMsoM"><img src="biketaillightassembly.png" width="1024"></a></center>
 <p>For those who are familiar with electronics, this is the design to transfer to the protoboard:</p>
 <center><img src="taillight_circuit_diagram.png" width="1024"></center>
+<p>is charged by the TP4056 via a diode.
+Ordinary lithium ion batteries charge between 3.7V and 4.2V, the hybrid supercapacitors go between 2.2V and 3.8V.
+Like in the public radio project, the diode reduces the 4.2V to about 3.9V so the USB charger only fills the hybrid supercapacitor until it is full then the blue light showing finished blinks on.
+As supercapacitors charge much faster than batteries, this will become "full" much faster, an added benefit -- fast charging!</p>
 <center><img src="biketailcircuitsw.png" width="1024"></center>
 <p>When you add the TP4056, it is important that the USB port face the LED direction.
 That way it's just a case of popping the applesauce cover off any time you want to recharge the light.
 You could also add a 3.5 V solar panel if you lock up your bike outdoors, to recharge the light.
 Old iMacs use high strength rare earth magnets to hold the glass cover on.
 This is great for temporarily attaching a bike tail light.</p>
 <img src="Hardware_Hacks_for_Batteryless_Energy_Harvesting_Computing_Page_15.jpg" width="1024">